magento/devdocs/src/cloud/project/services-elastic.md

   - /cloud/project/project-conf-files_services-elastic.html
 ---

 [Elasticsearch](https://www.elastic.co) is an open-source product that enables you to take data from any source, any format, and search and visualize it in real time.

+{%include cloud/note-elasticsearch.md%}

 For {{ site.data.var.ee }} version 2.4.4 and later, see [Set up Opensearch service](/cloud/project/services-opensearch.html).

 -  Elasticsearch performs quick and advanced searches on products in the product catalog
 -  Elasticsearch Analyzers support multiple languages